PetorSFZ/Dependency-SDL2/README.md

 # Usage

-Place this entire directory in the subdirectory of your CMake project, then add it with `add_subdirectory()`.
 Three CMake variables are returned:

 `${SDL2_FOUND}`: Variable that signals whether SDL2 is available or not.